Your area Not set — showing everywhere

 Partial

-She expressed deep concern regarding the lack of decisive action and transparent accountability regarding bullying in the schools.
-She urged the committee to move beyond discussion and implement proactive prevention systems and clear communication with families.
+Rosario expressed frustration regarding the perceived lack of decisive action and accountability regarding bullying in the schools.
+She urged the committee to move beyond discussion and implement concrete prevention measures, consistent protocols, and transparent communication.
 Key concern

 Board response

-Later in the meeting, the Chair reported that the Quality and Standards Subcommittee has been finalizing an anti-bullying policy and a bullying prevention intervention plan (BPIP) for a first reading at the next meeting.
+Later in the meeting, the Chair provided a subcommittee report stating that the anti-bullying policy was being finalized and would be presented for a first reading at the next meeting, alongside the bullying prevention intervention plan.

 Miss Millman